krasin-ga/matryoshki/Tips.md

 ```

 ## Compiled Adornments
 If the adornment is defined in a project (or package) different from the one where it is being used, its syntax tree must be serialized for proper consumption.
-To do this, both the `Matryoshki.Abstractions` and `Matryoshki` packages must be installed.
+To do this, both the `Matryoshki.Abstractions` and `Matryoshki.Generators` packages must be referenced.

 <p align="center">
 <img width="128" src="assets/footer.png"/>